pollination/dragonfly-energy/README.md

 # Pollination Dragonfly Energy

-A plugin that adds urban scale energy simulation functions to Pollination.
+A plugin that adds large-scale energy simulation functions to Pollination, including scales from large buildings to entire urban districts.

 ## Sources